seij-net/seij-commons-js/docs/publishing.md

 # Publishing the packages to NPM registry

+## Overview

+A package is published on the NPM registry when the project is tagged with a version number.

+Tags are following this format: `libs/<package-name>/v<version-number>`.

+When tagging the project with such tag, the GitHub action [publish.yml](../.github/workflows/publish.yml) will be triggered.

+This action will build the matching module, then publish the package on the NPM registry.

 ## Adding new package

 - Make sure that before adding in `seij-commons` the package dependencies already exists when importing from other repos.